 The verdict: Reel vs Save Trees

-When it comes to sustainability, the brands are neck and neck, with both sharing a respectable NRDC sustainability score of 400 (B grade) and a commitment to bamboo and plastic-free packaging.
+When it comes to sustainability, the brands are neck and neck, both sharing a respectable NRDC sustainability score of 400 (B grade) and a commitment to bamboo and plastic-free packaging.
+Both bamboo and recycled toilet paper options are available from these brands, giving you more eco-friendly choices.

 Save Trees may tempt you with a sweeter deal on subscriptions, but the order size options are a bit more limited than Reel’s.